Xilinx/Vitis_Libraries/security/docs/src/tutorial.rst

 Input / output interface
 --------------------------

-For easy connection with other HLS component, most of security library L1 API takes hls::stream interface.
+For easy connection with other HLS components, most of security library L1 API takes hls::stream interface.
 For APIs which could take variable length of input, API will include either scalar parameter for input length or "end flag" stream working with data stream in a 1:1 fashion to tell if this is the last block of input data.
-For details of interface definition and how padding will happen in stream interface, please take reference of documentation and corresponding test cases.
+For details of interface definition and how padding will happen in stream interface, please take reference to documentation and corresponding test cases.

 Command to Run L1 cases
 -------------------------